ArcticCerfi/psdlint/README.md

 a command-line tool for analyzing and fixing issues in PSD files for use in Live2D Cubism.
 ---

-Live2D Cubism
-PSDLint is a CLI tool meant to relief Live2D artists & riggers in  it helps ensure your PSD files abide by Live2D Cubism ID naming conventions, so that no incoherent ID's are generated when loading in your PSD.
+PSDLint is a command-line tool designed to support Live2D artists and riggers by ensuring your PSD files follow the strict naming conventions required by Live2D Cubism.
+When layer names don't meet these standards, Cubism assigns generic names like ArtMesh1, ArtMesh2, and so on—leading to frustration, confusion, and extra cleanup work during the rigging process.

+PSDLint scans your PSD files and flags any layers that don't comply with Cubism's naming rules, helping you catch issues early and maintain clean, coherent layer IDs.
+Whether you're preparing a PSD for rigging or checking a client's file, this tool helps save time and sanity by enforcing consistent, rig-friendly naming practices.

+Stop suffering through chaotic layer names—lint your PSDs before importing!

 ## Features
 - **Layer Validation**: Detect invalid layer names and fix them.